inrupt/solid-client-access-grants-js/README.md

 This function will be used by the end-user to approve access to their data to another agent.
-It takes the original consent request (saved as a Dataset to their pod as a LDN), or the consent information can be manually passed in.
+It takes the original consent request (saved as a Dataset to their Pod as a LDN), or the consent information can be manually passed in.

-Optionally as a second parameter, the owner of the resource may apply permissions directly to the resource to the requesting agent.
+Optionally as a second parameter, the owner of the resource may apply permissions directly to the resource for the requesting agent.

 ```typescript
 const consentRequest = await fetchSolidDataset(